drreynolds/smuhpc-workshop/source/session_9.rst

    # Here you define the specific environment variables
    # _LOAD_MODULE  MPI module required for your job
-   # _NPROCS=Specify  Number of MPI processes to run on the node
+   # _NPROCS       Number of MPI processes to run on the node
    environment = "_LOAD_MODULE=mpich2/1.1.1/gcc _NPROCS=7"

    # Select the appropriate file name for your output files.
    output = out.txt
    error  = err.txt
    log    = log.txt

+   # Set email notification settings here
+   notification = Always
+   notify_user  = username@smu.edu

    ###################################
    # Do not edit the following lines #